jdegand/link-sharing-app-frontend/README.md

 - Zod & TypeScript improvements
 - Handle failed submit -> need to loop through controls and mark them as touched or dirty
 - JWT expires -> log user out immediately or not ?
 User will be prevented from querying for more info, but there needs to be feedback that tells them that the JWT has expired and they need to authenticate again.
+- Unsubscribe from all observables or use `take` or convert to declarative with async pipe

 ## Useful Resources